Pregnancy & Postpartum Perineal Spray

 Instant wipes: Spray the perineal spray on toilet tissue or cotton balls to make a soothing personal wipe.
 For additional cleansing and soothing, try Doctor Butler’s Organic Soothing Wipes.

-Wear a pantiliner: This mineral oil jelly based product can leave an oily residue.
-If you aren’t already wearing feminine hygiene pads, wear a pantiliner to protect your underwear.
+Wear a pantyliner: This mineral oil jelly based product can leave an oily residue.
+If you aren’t already wearing feminine hygiene pads, wear a pantyliner to protect your underwear.